deadlysyn/scannerdarkly/README.md

 ## TODO

-Parallel scanning would speed things up, but look more like a DDoS.
+Parallel scanning would speed things up, but look more suspect.
 Alternate approach may be removing scanning entirely and feeding lists of host:ports to an external tool like nmap.